aumpierre-unb/InternalFluidFlow.jl/README.md

 ### f2Re

 espfD2Re computes the Reynolds number *Re* given the relative roughness $\varepsilon$ and the Darcy friction factor *f*.
 Depending on the inputs, solution may be laminar or turbulent flow, or either for smooth pipes with higher friction, or none for lower friction and rough pipes.
 If the Poiseuille condition produces Re < 2500, laminar solution is accepted.
-If *f*=*true* is given, a schematic Moody diagram is plotted as a graphical representation of the solution.
+If *fig*=*true* is given, a schematic Moody diagram is plotted as a graphical representation of the solution.

 <!--
 If given *f* is possible for turbulent flow,